kikofernandez/programmingfightclub/books/grasp-book/parts/type-systems.md

 [^oop-lambda-calculus]: For more information on these mathematical models, subscribe to the [Lambda Calculus for the Working Programmer](WEB/lambda-calculus/toc/) book.

-Type checking can happen at compile time or at run time; when the type checking happens at compile time, we have a statically typed language.
+Type checking can happen at compile time or at runtime; when the type checking happens at compile time, we have a statically typed language.
 If the type checking happens at runtime, we have a dynamically typed language.
 For all purposes in this book, we consider only static and dynamic type systems[^oop-type-system-notes].